stargate/data-api/docs/jsonapi-spec.md

 ## Request and Response Messages

-The format of Request and Response messages is included in this document so that the format invoking a command, and the structure of its response can be understood.
+The format of Request and Response messages is included in this document so that the format invoking a command, and the structure of its response, can be understood.

 ### Request Messages